mage360/brands/README.md

-# brands
-Magento 2 Shop by brand extension/Module
+# Magento2 shop by brand extension